Louis Raemaekers: Between the wars

 Following the end of the First World War, Louis Raemaekers settled in Brussels.
 He was an advocate of the League of Nations and devoted many sketches and articles to the cause of unity in Europe.
 Meanwhile, he kept a close and suspicious eye on events in Germany.
 Interest in his work waned in Britain and France, where his war cartoons were still fresh in the public's memory.
 People had had enough of his depictions of atrocities.
-A Dutch publisher rejected a collection of his illustrations because ‘the public is rather weary of war topics’.
-In 1927 he created a comic book about TBC named Gezondheid Is De Grootste Schat.
+A Dutch publisher rejected a collection of his illustrations because "the public is rather weary of war topics".
+In 1927 he created a comic book about tuberculosis (TBC, the continental European abbreviation), titled Gezondheid is de grootste schat.

 In the thirties, however, people began to think that Raemaekers might be right about Germany.
 He grew more productive, but the artistic and content-related quality of his work suffered proportionately.
 He remained loyal to De Telegraaf until well into the thirties, even after the paper's management became pro-German.
 He took the same stance as during the First World War towards the Hearst Press: these readers were his most important target group.